Kanchenjunga Circuit Trek - 26 Days

 Cost Excludes

-• International airfare and Nepal entry visa fee
+• International airfare, Nepal visa fee and travel insurance

 • Items of a personal nature such as alcoholic drinks, cold drinks, laundry